HANDMADE MATTERS:

 Here’s a selection of places to stay within 30 miles of the studio.
 This is just a sample list and you can find many more options including on Airbnb or Vrbo:

 There are many wonderful eateries in our region—it’s an incredible intersection of farms and food.
 For restaurants, checkout the nearby towns of Hudson, Tivoli, Rhinebeck, or Kingston.
-Germantown is the closest town but there is only one restaurant, Central House.
+Germantown is the closest town but there are only three restaurant with limited hours.
 Be sure to make reservations if you have a special eatery in mind.

 “When I started working with local plants to make natural color on fibers my connection to the earth deepened.
-I entered into a relationship with plants that felt reciprocal, nuanced, and healing.
-Through this connection I’ve learned about foraging, gardening, plant medicine, and so much more.”
+I entered into a relationship with plants that felt reciprocal and nuanced.
+Through this connection my studio practice extends to foraging, gardening, plant medicine, and more.”

 — Katrina Rodabaugh